Kitchen Remodeling Ideas That Actually Work in St. Pete Homes

 “They used to be really expensive a few years back when they started showing up, but now they’re not as big of a deal,” Jeremy says.
 Prices have dropped as more manufacturers entered the market, and the functionality is hard to argue with.

 In older St. Pete kitchens where counter space is limited, a workstation sink effectively adds prep area without requiring a larger footprint.
-That’s a practical upgrade, not just a pretty one — especially in the small, cramped kitchens common in Old Northeast and Kenwood homes built in the 1920s through 1940s.
+That’s a practical upgrade, not just a pretty one — especially in the small, cramped kitchens common in Old Northeast, Kenwood, Crescent Lake, and Historic Uptown homes built in the 1920s through 1940s.

 The Open Floor Plan Is Getting a Reality Check